Grade of membership analysis for multi-layer ordinal categorical data: Experimental studies

 \textbf{Experiment 1: Effect of changing $N$.} Set $L=5$, $N_{0}=N/5$, and $K=3$.
 Let $N$ vary in $\{100, 200, \ldots, 1000\}$.
-For the sparse case, set $\rho=0.2$.
-For the dense case, set $\rho=5$.
-Results are presented in Figure \ref{EX1}, indicating that (a) all methods enjoy better performance as the number of subjects $N$ grows; (b) our GoM-DSoG slightly outperforms GoM-SoG, and both methods significantly outperform GoM-Sum, especially in the sparse case; (c) all methods perform better in the dense case compared to the sparse case for estimating $\Pi$, $\{\Theta_{l}\}^{L}_{l=1}$, and $K$.
-Notably, all methods demonstrate satisfactory performance in the dense case, which is consistently observed in other experiments (thus, similar analyses are omitted for subsequent experiments).
+For the low-intensity case, set $\rho=0.2$.
+For the high-intensity case, set $\rho=5$.
+Results are presented in Figure \ref{EX1}, indicating that (a) all methods enjoy better performance as the number of subjects $N$ grows; (b) our GoM-DSoG slightly outperforms GoM-SoG, and both methods significantly outperform GoM-Sum, especially in the low-intensity case; (c) all methods perform better in the high-intensity case compared to the low-intensity case for estimating $\Pi$, $\{\Theta_{l}\}^{L}_{l=1}$, and $K$.
+Notably, all methods demonstrate satisfactory performance in the high-intensity case, which is consistently observed in other experiments (thus, similar analyses are omitted for subsequent experiments).

 \textbf{Experiment 2: Effect of changing $L$.} Set $N=500$, $N_{0}=100$, and $K=3$.
 Let $L$ vary in $\{1, 2, \ldots, 10\}$.
-For the sparse case, set $\rho=0.2$.
-For the dense case, set $\rho=5$.
+For the low-intensity case, set $\rho=0.2$.
+For the high-intensity case, set $\rho=5$.
 Results are reported in Figure \ref{EX2}.
-Observations include that GoM-DSoG and GoM-SoG perform similarly, both methods behave better as $L$ increases, and they consistently outperform GoM-Sum.
-The results of this experiment support the advantages of considering multiple tests at different times.
-Specifically, if a significant proportion of no-responses is present in the data, conducting additional tests at various times, i.e., increasing $L$, can be beneficial.
+We observe that GoM-DSoG and GoM-SoG perform similarly, both methods behave better as $L$ increases, and they consistently outperform GoM-Sum.
+The results of this experiment support the advantages of considering multiple tests (i.e., layers) at different times.
+Specifically, if a significant proportion of lowest responses is present in the data, conducting additional tests at various times, i.e., increasing $L$, can be beneficial.
 This process results in multi-layer categorical data.
 However, for such data, simply summing all response matrices (i.e., using the GoM-Sum method) for the grade of membership analysis and estimating $K$ is inefficient.
 Instead, our proposed GoM-DSoG method is more effective.

-\textbf{Experiment 3: Effect of changing $\rho$.} Set $N=500$, $L=5$, $N_{0}=100$, and $K=3$.
-For the sparse case, let $\rho$ vary in $\{0.05, 0.1, \ldots, 0.5\}$.
-For the dense case, let $\rho$ vary in $\{0.5, 1, \ldots, 5\}$.
-Results are displayed in Figure \ref{EX3}.
-Observations indicate that all methods perform better as the sparsity parameter $\rho$ increases, our GoM-DSoG slightly outperforms GoM-SoG, and both significantly outperform GoM-Sum.